kiboschool/course-web-application-development/src/lessons/orms/more-orms.md

 # Bonus: More ORMs

 In our journey through the world of ORMs, we've discovered how Prisma works, exploring its features and capabilities.
 But the landscape of ORMs is vast.
-Different ORMs fullfil to different needs, languages, and frameworks.
+Different ORMs fulfill different needs, languages, and frameworks.
 As we conclude our series, let's explore some other ORMs in the JavaScript and Python ecosystems.

 ## JavaScript: